QuanEstimation/QuanEstimation/docs/src/guide/guide_Compopt.md

     | "c2"                             | 2.0                        |
     | "seed"                           | 1234                       |

-    `psi0`, `ctrl0` and `measurement0` in the algorithms represent the initial guesses of states, control coefficients and measurements, respectively, `seed` is the random seed.
-Here `p_num` is the number of particles, `c0`, `c1`, and `c2` are the PSO parameters representing the inertia weight, cognitive learning factor and social learning factor, respectively. `max_episode` accepts both integers and arrays with two elements.
+    `psi0`, `ctrl0`, and `measurement0` in the algorithms represent the initial guesses of states, control coefficients and measurements, respectively, `seed` is the random seed.
+Here `p_num` is the number of particles, `c0`, `c1`, and `c2` are the PSO parameters representing the inertia weight, cognitive learning factor, and social learning factor, respectively. `max_episode` accepts both integers and arrays with two elements.
 If it is an integer, for example max_episode=1000, it means the program will continuously run 1000 episodes.
     However, if it is an array, for example max_episode=[1000,100], the program will